-The inspiration for a meal can come from something as simple as a color.
+The inspiration for this roasted yellow pepper and lentil soup came from something as simple as a color.
 These yellow peppers echo the golden tones of the last leaves dangling from the trees these days.

 Adding yellow lentils makes this soup hearty enough for dinner.